ITenthusiasm/react-uncontrolled-inputs/README.md

 But...
 I don't buy what they're selling me.
 I'm here to show you a much simpler way to write out your forms.

+_**Edit:** [The new React Docs](https://react.dev/reference/react-dom/components/input) now show developers how to properly leverage the browser's native features for form data, and they primarily encourage state when it's truly needed/practical:_

+> A controlled input makes sense if you needed state anyway -- for example, to re-render your UI on every edit

 ## The Old and Painful Way

 First, I want to remind all of us of what forms look like when we fill them with state.
 I'll use some of the basic kinds of inputs in my example.
 Feel free to follow along in a codesandbox (or something similar) as you read this article.
 [This codesandbox](https://codesandbox.io/s/react-uncontrolled-inputs-starting-code-w5c5n1) starts you off with the code you see below.